Meningococcal B (MenB)

 2-3 doses

-- Children aged from 2 months to <2 years require 3 doses.
+- 3 doses are required for children aged from 2 months to <2 years.
 The doctor will advise on the right schedule based on the child's age.

-- Adults and children over 2 years require 2 doses with at least 1 month between doses.
+- 2 doses are required for adults and children over 2 years with at least 1 month between doses.

 Price